 - Breast cancer is diagnosed based on the presence or absence of three receptors, which are drivers for the development and growth of breast cancer.
 These include estrogen receptor, progesterone receptor and HER2‐neu.
 Triple negative breast cancer is diagnosed when a woman’s pathology report indicates a negative result for all three.

-- About 10-20% of breast cancers are found to be triple negative.
+- About 10-15% of breast cancers are found to be triple negative.

 - TNBC occurs most frequently in women ages 40-50 (younger than the average age of diagnosis across other forms of the disease), African American women and Hispanic women, and those with BRCA1 mutations.

-- TNBC is more aggressive than other forms of breast cancer, making it more likely to spread to other parts of the body and more likely to recur after treatment.
+- TNBC is more aggressive than other forms of breast cancer, making it more likely to spread to other parts of the body and more likely to recur early after treatment.